Experience Volunteering Opportunities in Environmental Sustainability In Selangor

 Volunteering opportunities in environmental sustainability in Selangor

-In conclusion, each one of us needs to take a sustainable approach while traveling.
+In conclusion, each one of us needs to take a sustainable approach while travelling.

 As a developing country, Malaysia, there are still many areas that need to be improved to promote sustainability.

-However, sustainable tourism in Malaysia, especially in the State of Selangor, can be achieved a lot faster and better with domestic and international tourists’ help.
+However, sustainable tourism in Malaysia, especially in Selangor, can be achieved a lot faster and better with domestic and international tourists’ help.

 Tourism Selangor encourages any collaborations from any organizations or individuals who wish to organize volunteering projects across the state of Selangor.